 \section{Training Spiking Neural Networks}

-The rich temporal dynamics of SNNs gives rise to a variety of ways in which a neuron's firing pattern can be interpreted.
-Naturally, this means there are several methods to training SNNs.
+The rich temporal dynamics of SNNs give rise to a variety of ways in which a neuron's firing pattern can be interpreted.
+Naturally, this means there are several methods for training SNNs.
 They can generally be classified into the following methods:

 \begin{itemize} \item \textbf{Shadow training:} A non-spiking ANN is trained and converted into an SNN by interpreting the activations as a firing rate or spike time \item \textbf{Backpropagation using spikes:} The SNN is natively trained using error backpropagation, typically through time as is done with sequential models \item \textbf{Local learning rules:} Weight updates are a function of signals that are spatially and temporally local to the weight, rather than from a global signal as in error backpropagation \end{itemize}